 1. LG 32GN63T-B

 The LG 32GN63T-B is better than the LG 27GR75Q-B because it has a bigger screen size within the same budget.
-It offers a 32 inches flat display with 165Hz refresh rate, HDR10, and FreeSync/G-Sync compatibility.
-32 inches display is larger than the 27 inches and better for gaming.
+It offers a 32-inch flat display with 165Hz refresh rate, HDR10, and FreeSync/G-Sync compatibility.
+The 32-inch display is larger than the 27 inches and better for gaming.

 2. LG 32GP750-B

-This is another great option from LG, It has 32 inches display with DisplayHDR 400 for amazing HDR gaming.
+This is another great option from LG, It has a 32-inch display with DisplayHDR 400 for amazing HDR gaming.
 It offers 165Hz refresh rate, FreeSync/G-Sync, 99% sRGB rate, and the same price tag.
 If you want a better HDR gameplay experience, this is perfect.

 If you want a curved gaming monitor with a 165Hz refresh rate, the Asus VG27WQ1B might be a good option.
-It has 27 inches 1500R curved display with a 165Hz refresh rate, AMD FreeSync, and HDR10, and at a very low cost compared to other monitors.
-The downside of this monitor is there is no G-Sync supports, and the stand offers only swivel and tilt adjustments, so there is no height adjustability.
+It has 27 27-inch 1500R curved display with a 165Hz refresh rate, AMD FreeSync, and HDR10, and at a meager cost compared to other monitors.
+The downside of this monitor is there are no G-Sync supports, and the stand offers only swivel and tilt adjustments, so there is no height adjustability.

 The LG 27GR75Q-B is the most balanced gaming monitor you can get, but there are some other good options in the market and better options than this.
-The price tag is impressive, with best In class features.
-I hope this post helps you to choose the right monitor for your need.
+The price tag is impressive, with best-in-class features.
+I hope this post helps you to choose the right monitor for your needs.
 Bookmark this site to get the latest updates.